Leadership Habersham 2013-2014 program graduation at Glen-Ella Springs Inn

-The Chamber is in its 23rd consecutive year of Leadership Habersham.
+The Chamber is in its 25th consecutive year of Leadership Habersham.
 Each year, 25 participants are accepted into the program.
-The fee is $500 per year for participants from a for-profit business, and $250 for members from a non-profit organization.
-Participation from non-profit organizations is limited to ten or fewer each year.
+The fee is $500 per year for participants from a for-profit business, and $300 for members from a non-profit organization.
+Participation from non-profit organizations is limited.

 Full-day sessions are planned from September through May plus a graduation.
 Although the participants get traditional leadership training, the focus is on the past, present and future of Habersham County and the systems that make it work.
 The participants learn about Habersham’s government including fire and police protection; social services, civic organizations and community programs; education; the health care industry; and Habersham’s legal and political structure.
 They take field trips to the county’s businesses and industries and get a behind-the-scenes look at these companies.
 They see economic development in the making and create bonds with fellow participants that last a lifetime.